Matrix-valued Gegenbauer polynomials: The weight function and symmetric differential operators

-Denote the matrix-valued inner product for matrix-valued polynomials by \eqref{eq:defMVinnerproductnu}, then the space of matrix-valued orthogonal polynomials with respect to \eqref{eq:defMVinnerproductnu} forms a pre-Hilbert C$^\ast$-module, see \cite{Lanc}, with $M_{2\ell+1}(\C)$ the corresponding (finite-dimensional) C$^\ast$-algebra.
+The space of matrix-valued functions with continuous entries with respect to \eqref{eq:defMVinnerproductnu} forms a pre-Hilbert C$^\ast$-module, see \cite{Lanc}, with $M_{2\ell+1}(\C)$ the corresponding (finite-dimensional) C$^\ast$-algebra.
 Note that we consider the pre-Hilbert C$^\ast$-module as a left module for $M_{2\ell+1}(\C)$ and the inner product to be conjugate linear in the second variable, in contrast with \cite{Lanc}.
-Let $\cH^{(\nu)}$ be the Hilbert C$^\ast$-module which is the completion \cite[p.~4]{Lanc}, then $\frac{d}{dx}\colon \cH^{(\nu)} \to \cH^{(\nu+1)}$ is an unbounded operator with dense domain and dense range, both being the matrix-valued polynomials in $\cH^{(\nu)}$ and $\cH^{(\nu+1)}$.
+Let $\cH^{(\nu)}$ be the Hilbert C$^\ast$-module which is the completion \cite[p.~4]{Lanc}, then $\frac{d}{dx}\colon \cH^{(\nu)} \to \cH^{(\nu+1)}$ is an unbounded operator with dense domain and dense range in $\cH^{(\nu)}$ and $\cH^{(\nu+1)}$.
+In general, a linear operator from one Hilbert C$^\ast$-module to another does not necessarily have an adjoint, but in this case it does.